gtribello/MTH4332/NAVIGATION.md

 page that provides suggestions on things you can do to extend the work that I presented in my papers.
 Please use these suggestions when you are using these resources to prepare your portfolio report.

 By presenting the material this way I hope you will see how we do new research in statistical mechanics.
-This topic provides a set of tools that allow us to use what we know about the microscopic behaviours of atoms and molecules to understand the behaviour of large ensembles of of these particles.
+This topic provides a set of [technical objects](research.md) that allow us to use what we know about the microscopic behaviours of atoms and molecules to understand the behaviour of large ensembles of of these particles.
 My contention is that research in statistical mecahnics is often about finding the minimal description of the microscopic behaviour of atoms and molecules that reproduces the known macroscopic behaviours.
 Some questions we might ask when doing research in this field include: